Officials change COVID testing advice, bewildering experts

 Frieden said he, too, believes HHS forced CDC to post the changes.
 He called it “a sad day” because “CDC is being told what to write on their website."

+“Why would you reverse yourself on the quarantine order?
+Because they don’t want publicity that there is a COVID problem.
+Because the president’s politics are, ‘COVID isn’t a problem We’re past COVID.
+It’s all about the economy,’” Cuomo told reporters on a conference call.

+“What possible rationale is there to say ’You’re in close contact with a COVID-positive person.
+And you don’t need a test?”

-Associated Press writer Ricardo Alonso-Zaldivar in Washington, D.C. contributed to this report.
+Associated Press writers Ricardo Alonso-Zaldivar in Washington, D.C., and Michael Hill in Albany, New York, contributed to this report.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.